wadehuber/csc110examples/csc110examples/src/videoexamples/module02/README.md

 ## Strings

-- StringConcatenation.java: We can combine strings in Java using the string concatenation operator `+`
+- StringConcatenation.java [VIDEO](https://youtu.be/Aq5P5ylKwbA) (4:24): We can combine strings in Java using the string concatenation operator `+`.
+We can also combine strings with the values of variables to print them out.

 ## Variables